-Flanders DC organised three #PrepareTheFair webinars for the game industry on pitching, press coverage and influencer marketing.
-Get to know all about it from experts Bruno Urbain (Fishing Cactus), Ronald Meeus and Axel Gekiere (Adshot).
+Flanders DC organised a number of #PrepareTheFair webinars for the game industry on pitching, press coverage and influencer and community marketing.
+Get to know all about it from experts Bruno Urbain (Fishing Cactus), Ronald Meeus, Axel Gekiere (Adshot) and Anja Combs (Kickstarter).

 Bruno Urbain on pitching

 Whether it's for gamescom, GDC or other events or occasions: as a game developer it's crucial to be able to pitch your game in an enthusiastic, efficient and compelling way.
 But what are the key ingredients?
 Which goals are you pursuing and how does this impact your pitch?
 What does a good deck look like and how do you set up a good pitching meeting?

 During this webinar, head honcho of Fishing Cactus Bruno Urbain talks about the vital topic of pitching.
 Having successfully shipped more than 50 games on different platforms with varying business models, he’s ideally placed to let you in on the secrets of the perfect video game pitch.
 Use his practical tips to prepare the ultimate pitch to unleash at a fair.

 If you want to pitch new IP at a fair, you’ll want to meet as many targeted publishers as possible.
 But how and when do you select and contact them?
 Are there any practical or strategic tips?
 How should your pitching deck look like and do you need other materials?

 During your pitching meeting, you don’t often have much time.
 So it’s important to know what publishers are looking for.
 How do you communicate your assets in the best possible way?
 What to wear?
 And when do you start talking about money?